crawford/tailor/README.md

 ### Admin Commands ###

 In some cases, it may be necessary to grant an exemption to the rules.
 Repository admins can specify exemptions by commenting on the pull request with `tailor disable <rule name>` to disable a particular rule or `tailor disable all` to disable all rules.
+Exemptions can be removed by deleting the comment.

 ## Setup ##